ChaseFlorell/chaseflorell.github.io/about/index.md

 ![]({{site.github.owner_gravatar_url }}){:height="150px" width="150px"}

-Chase is a software developer in Calgary Alberta.
-He's currently working at [TransCanada Pipelines](http://transcanada.com) doing DevOps for a number of large projects.
+Chase is a contract software developer in Enderby British Columbia.
+He's currently working at [Farm Credit Canada](https://www.fcc-fac.ca/en.html) building mobile apps using Xamarin.
+Before that, Chase spent two years with [FortisAlberta](https://fortisalberta.com) building a customer facing mobile app for power outages.

-When chase isn't doing fulltime DevOps, he can be found at home working on [Xamarin](http://xamarin.com) applications, or just chilling with his kids.
-Chase is an avid fan of camping, so in the *limited* summer months, he can often be found out with his family at one of the free campgrounds in and around Calgary.
+When chase isn't doing fulltime Mobile Development, he can be found at home on the farm working on [Xamarin](http://xamarin.com) applications, or just chilling with his kids.
+Chase is an avid fan of camping, so in the *limited* summer months, he can often be found out with his family at one of the free campgrounds in and around the area, or out for a cruise on his motorcycle.